 - If your shipment is above the de minimis threshold in the country that you're delivering to, you should deliver the goods with the shipment terms DDP, meaning Delivery Duty Paid.
 If you're shipping UPS/FedEx etc., this means that will bill the charges to the shipper and not the receiver.

 Amazon non-partnered carrier refused shipments are by far the most complicated refusals.
 It's the most frustrating as well because Amazon has almost no leniency for non-partnered carriers.
 But it will accept partnered-carrier shipments no matter how many infractions that shipment has.

 Let's imagine that you ship pallets with significant overhang (Amazon does not allow overhanging pallets).
 If you ship via Partnered Carrier, Amazon will accept the pallets and give you a warning within Seller Central almost 100% of the time.
 This warning, as any experienced seller knows, is fairly meaningless and won't impact your account in any way.

 If you try to deliver the same pallets with a non-partnered carrier, Amazon will simply reject your shipment and turn your truck driver back.
-The implication from this is that you will almost certainly pay thousands of dollars or more to rework the pallets and re-deliver them.
-It’s terrible.
-We’ve had shipments refused multiple times for tiny infraction and it’s one of the most painful and expensive experiences you can have as an Amazon seller.
+The implication of this is that you will almost certainly pay thousands of dollars or more to rework the pallets and re-deliver them.
+It's terrible.
+We've had shipments refused multiple times for tiny infractions and it's one of the most painful and expensive experiences you can have as an Amazon seller.

 Why Amazon Rejects Non-Partnered Carrier Shipments